20 of the Best Emotional, Story-Driven Games Right Now

 15. Zero Escape: 9 Hours, 9 Persons, 9 Doors – Intense Life or Death Game

-Character Depth: Each of the nine main characters has a rich backstory and unique personality.
+Character Depth: Each of the nine main characters have their own backstory and unique personality.
 As the story unfolds, their motivations, secrets, and connections to the Nonary Game are gradually revealed.

 If you’re a fan of mystery, psychological horror, and branching narratives, 999 is a must-play.